 What is the significance of swamps for humans?

-2) Marshes soften the climate of the environment.
+2) Swamps soften the climate environment.
 Increase air humidity.

-3) Marshes are reservoirs and regulators of fresh water of rivers.
+3) Swamps are storage facilities and regulators fresh water rec.

 Therefore, more than 150 swamps in our country are under protection.